Description

 TotalReturn:

-• Looking at total return, or performance in of -1% in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (31.5%).
+• Looking at the total return, or increase in value of 76% in the last 5 years of iShares MSCI Global Select Metals & Mining Producers Fund, we see it is relatively lower, thus worse in comparison to the benchmark SPY (107.1%)

 CAGR:

-• Looking at the annual performance (CAGR) of 11.3% in the last 5 years of iShares MSCI Global Select Metals & Mining Producers Fund, we see it is relatively lower, thus worse in comparison to the benchmark SPY (15.1%)
+• The compounded annual growth rate (CAGR) over 5 years of iShares MSCI Global Select Metals & Mining Producers Fund is 12%, which is lower, thus worse compared to the benchmark SPY (15.7%) in the same period.

 Volatility: